gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

       --runner=DataflowRunner"
 ```

-Use instead `com.dataflow.samples.TwoNotFusedOutputs` and `--output1=$PROJECT:pubsub_ack.table1`, `--output2=$PROJECT:pubsub_ack.table2` for the dual-sink example.
+If you prefer to tun the dual-sink example use instead main class `com.dataflow.samples.TwoNotFusedOutputs` and `--output1=$PROJECT:pubsub_ack.table1`, `--output2=$PROJECT:pubsub_ack.table2` output options.

-Now the pipeline may contain very large fused steps but not every one will be part of the same operation.
+Now the pipeline will contain more than a single fused step (even if one of them will be relatively large).
 Therefore, messages will be considered committed before actually writing them to the destination sink:

 ![img3](https://user-images.githubusercontent.com/29493411/47254474-7388dc00-d463-11e8-8da9-0e6908f4b6ff.png)

-We can publish some messages (one to four) as we did before to check that the pipelines behaves as expected:
+We can publish some messages (one to four) as we did before to double check that the pipelines behaves as expected:

 ![img4](https://user-images.githubusercontent.com/29493411/47254475-7388dc00-d463-11e8-9af9-8d92da607210.png)